acdha/restful-bag-server/RESTful Bag Store.rst

 Under ``/bags/`` <*BAG_ID*> ``/`` will be several resources:

     :copies:
-        Atom feed listing alternate locations for this bag by URL
+        Feed listing alternate locations for this bag by URL

         TODO: specify format